-Each named executive officer received a discretionary short-term cash incentive award approved in February 2020 by the CNG Committee.
-The amounts awarded with respect to 2019 under this program are disclosed in the Summary Compensation Table under the Bonus column.
-With respect to 2019, the CNG Committee, using recommendations from L&A, determined that cash bonuses would be paid based on a percentage of base salary, with Mr. Robertson receiving approximately two times the amount awarded to the President and Chief Operating Officer.
-In addition, the CNG Committee determined that it would consider certain criteria to determine bonus amounts within this range, but that the criteria utilized at the time of determination, as well as the relative weight of those criteria, would be generally discretionary and subject to change based on developments at the company.
+Each named executive officer received a discretionary short-term cash incentive award approved in February 2022 by the CNG Committee.
+With respect to 2021, the CNG Committee, using recommendations from its independent compensation consultant, Longnecker & Associates, determined that cash bonuses would be paid based on a percentage of base salary.
+In addition, the CNG Committee determined that it would consider certain criteria to determine bonus amounts, but that the criteria utilized at the time of determination, as well as the relative weight of those criteria, would be generally discretionary and subject to change based on developments at the Partnership.

-Long-Term Equity Incentive Compensation
+Long-Term Incentive Compensation